 Bringing together works by Canada’s renowned painters from the late 19th and early 20th centuries, it explores how two generations of artists contributed to the worldwide phenomenon of Impressionism and to the advent of modernity in their homeland.

 Canada and Impressionism: New Horizons is organized by the National Gallery of Canada with works from both public and private collections.
-In 2019, the exhibition will begin a tour of Europe, introducing international audiences to celebrated masterpieces of Canadian art.
+In 2019 and 2020, the exhibition travelled to several European venues, introducing international audiences to celebrated masterpieces of Canadian art.